 - All recent editions of Dungeons & Dragons (probably almost all the way back to the first edition) are designed so that a Good player character can easily be designed to desire a heroic death and subsequent eternal reward in paradise.
-Scarred Lands even have a holy spell that makes this inevitable: The spell, called "Hero's Death" makes the hero more powerful, but will inevitably kill him at the end of the duration if he's not already dead by then.
-The spell can only be cast on a Good person who fully comprehend that it will mean his death as well as making resurrection impossible.
+Scarred Lands even has a holy spell that makes this inevitable: The spell, called "Hero's Death", makes the hero more powerful, but will inevitably kill him at the end of the duration if he's not already dead by then.
+The spell can only be cast on a Good person who fully comprehends that it will mean his death as well as making resurrection impossible.
 The only benefit for the hero is that his last stand will secure his place in Paradise.

 - Mother Teresa.
 Some consider her a saint whose deeds were great regardless of whether her faith was correct or not, while others have reported that she made no secret that she considered the souls of those she helped the only important thing and encouraged poor people to embrace their poverty.
 She felt that suffering would bring people closer to Jesus.

-- Of course, adherents of other religions want to go to heaven as well.
+- Of course, adherents of other religions want to go to Heaven as well.
 Those who believe in the ancient Norse Pantheon (the one with Odin and Thor, and yes, there are several religious organizations for people who follow that faith) have Valhalla, and so on.

-- Averted in many forms of Buddhism: They believe that heaven and hell exist, but are dead ends.
+- Averted in many forms of Buddhism: they believe that Heaven and Hell exist, but are dead ends.
 Going to Heaven is nice, but will use up your good karma and eventually you will reincarnate anyway.
 Only Nirvana gives lasting salvation.